Rafaseoanes/trascenderglobal-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

-#### This will start the Frontend part of the app, where you will be able to find a pokémon by its name or id, the app will priorize searching by name.
+#### This will start the Frontend part of the app, where you will be able to find a pokémon by its name or id, you can only search by one field at a time.

 ### Step 2 - Start the Backend `npm start`